On extensions for gentle algebras: Background

-\begin{definitions} In the following, walks may now be infinite (on both sides). \begin{enumerate} \item A walk $w$ is called a \emph{direct antipath} if each letter is a direct homotopy letter; it is called an \emph{inverse antipath} if each letter is an inverse homotopy letter. \item A left infinite walk $w = \cdots w_n \cdots w_2 w_1$ is a \emph{left infinite homotopy string} if there exists $m \geq 1$ such that $v = \cdots w_n \cdots w_{m+1} w_m$ is a direct antipath. \item A right infinite walk $w = w_{-1} w_{-2} \cdots w_{-n} \cdots$ is a \emph{right infinite homotopy string} if there exists $m \geq 1$ such that $v = w_{-m} w_{-m-1} \cdots w_{-n} \cdots$ is an inverse antipath. \item A two sided infinite walk $w = \cdots w_2 w_1 w_0 w_{-1} \cdots$ is called a \emph{two-sided infinite homotopy string} if there exist integers $n > m$ such that $\cdots v_{n+1} v_n$ is a direct antipath and $v_m v_{m-1} \cdots$ is an inverse antipath. \item By a \emph{one-sided infinite homotopy string} we mean either a left infinite homotopy string or a right infinite homotopy string. \end{enumerate} \end{definitions}
+\begin{definitions} In the following, walks may now be infinite (on both sides). \begin{enumerate} \item A walk $w$ is called a \emph{direct antipath} if it is direct and in its decomposition into homotopy letters, each homotopy letter has length $1$; it is called an \emph{inverse antipath} if it is inverse and in its decomposition into homotopy letters, each homotopy letter has length $1$. \item A left infinite walk $w = \cdots w_n \cdots w_2 w_1$ is a \emph{left infinite homotopy string} if there exists $m \geq 1$ such that $v = \cdots w_n \cdots w_{m+1} w_m$ is a direct antipath. \item A right infinite walk $w = w_{-1} w_{-2} \cdots w_{-n} \cdots$ is a \emph{right infinite homotopy string} if there exists $m \geq 1$ such that $v = w_{-m} w_{-m-1} \cdots w_{-n} \cdots$ is an inverse antipath. \item A two sided infinite walk $w = \cdots w_2 w_1 w_0 w_{-1} \cdots$ is called a \emph{two-sided infinite homotopy string} if there exist integers $n > m$ such that $\cdots v_{n+1} v_n$ is a direct antipath and $v_m v_{m-1} \cdots$ is an inverse antipath. \item By a \emph{one-sided infinite homotopy string} we mean either a left infinite homotopy string or a right infinite homotopy string. \end{enumerate} \end{definitions}

 By \cite[Thm.
 3]{BM} the indecomposable non-perfect complexes in $\Db(\Lambda)$ are parametrised by the one-sided and two-sided infinite homotopy strings; they are again called \emph{string complexes}.
 In the following, we write